Justin Posey locations mentioned in Beyond the Maps Edge

 The Cable Conundrum

-• Puget Sound, Washington – The narrator’s life takes him to the Pacific Northwest at this point.
-“Puget Sound” is explicitly named, indicating he worked or lived in the Seattle area solving a “cable conundrum” (perhaps a tech job crisis).
-This location is in the far American West (Washington state).
-Importance: Primary (the setting for the events of this chapter – likely a work-related incident near Seattle’s coastal waters).
+• Puget Sound, Washington VERIFIED– The narrator’s life takes him to the Pacific Northwest at this point.
+“Puget Sound” is explicitly named, indicating he worked or lived in the Seattle area

 The Obsession’s Oath